ValKiriann/basic-express-template/README.md

 # basic-express-template
-A ready to go Express template to start a micoservice
+A ready to go Express template to start a microservice